LouD82/korean-meal-planner/docs/session-guide.md

+# Session 10
+Determined next step to create the RecipeDetail component for displaying comprehensive recipe information when a recipe card is clicked.

 # Session 9
 Created the RecipeCard component, configured Tailwind CSS, and updated the App to display recipe cards in a responsive grid layout.